 Alejandro, was kind enough to spend a few minutes with me as I waited for my 07:30 departure.
 We chatted about driving in Lima and he told me of the time he’d spent flying people over the Nazca Lines which he said could be an even more harrowing experience than Lima traffic.
 I mistakenly paid little heed to that warning.

-It’s Nazca, not Nascar
+It’s Nazca, not Nascar.

 When I booked the trip, Journey Latin America offered a choice of two extensions.
 Jan chose the Peruvian Amazon – and I opted for Paracas.
 This small coastal town of 2,300 people some 250 kilometers south of Lima would serve as my base to visit two sites I found particularly enticing: the Nazca Lines and the Islas Ballestas (Ballestas Islands) – a wildlife preserve sometimes called Perú’s Galapagos.
-Since I’ll cover each of those in some detail in an upcoming post, I’ll use the four-hour bus ride to tell you some of what I learned about the Nazca culture.
+Since I’ll cover each of those in some detail in upcoming posts, I’ll use the four-hour bus ride to tell you some of what I learned about the Nazca culture.

 Thus far in our continental crossing we’ve encountered several pre-Columbian Andean civilizations.
 I’ve written about one in great detail (Inkas) and looked at others (Chiripa, Pukara, Tiwanaku, Wari) in much less depth.
 Seeking a middle ground, I hope the ensuing discussion will provide some insight into this coastal civilization that left us one of the world’s great mysteries.

-The Nazca culture flourished along the shores of the Pacific Ocean for a period spanning from 200 BCE to about 750 CE more or less concurrent with the Tiwanaku culture we met in the Bolivian Andes.
+The Nazca culture flourished along the shores of the Pacific Ocean for a period spanning from 200 BCE to about 750 CE – more or less concurrent with the Tiwanaku culture we met in the Bolivian Andes.
 Unlike the more centralized Andean societies, the Nazca seem to have been a loose confederation of fiefdoms that shared a common language and culture.
-In his book The Incas and Their Ancestors, Michael E. Moseley describes a main feature of Nazca culture as one of
+In his book The Incas and Their Ancestors, Michael E Moseley describes a main feature of Nazca culture as being one of

 individuality – with cultural coherence, but without large-scale or integrated power – were Nazca hallmarks.